freedomofpress/encryption-works/encryption_works.md

 The problem with this password is that it's hard to remember and it's not especially secure against a brute-force password-guessing attack.

 Passphrases are longer than passwords.
-"The quick fox jumps over the lazy dog" is a long and memorable passphrase, but is a common phrase, so it's not a good idea to use it since password crackers are often preloaded with common phrases.
+"The quick fox jumps over the lazy dog" would be a long and memorable passphrase, but is a common phrase, so it's not a good idea to use it since password crackers are often preloaded with common phrases.

 > Please confirm that no one has ever had a copy of your private key and that it uses a strong passphrase.
 Assume your adversary is capable of one trillion guesses per second.
 >